catchorg/Catch2/docs/command-line.md

 </pre>

 Names within square brackets are interpreted as tags.
-A series of tags form an AND expression wheras a comma-separated sequence forms an OR expression. e.g.:
+A series of tags form an AND expression whereas a comma-separated sequence forms an OR expression. e.g.:

 <pre>[one][two],[three]</pre>
 This matches all tests tagged `[one]` and `[two]`, as well as all tests tagged `[three]`